-My Mom’s goulash recipe, also known as American chop suey, updated with red wine and thyme, and some veggies snuck in.
+This goulash recipe, also known as American chop suey, is updated with red wine and thyme, with some veggies snuck in as bonus.
 It is amazing how a couple little changes can have such a dramatic effect on a classic dinner dish.

 Not My Mom’s Goulash